-Phosphorus budget aims to category all inputs and outputs of phosphorus in the lake.
-We found that surface runoff from development and agriculture (26 %), and septic systems (25 %) contribute to over half of the P input into the lake (Figure 6.12).
-Natural runoff from wetlands and forest accounts for 21 % of P input, while the naturally occurring internal loading contributes to 2 % (Figure 6.12).
-Semi-natural inputs that could be influenced by human activity such as atmospheric deposition (13 %) and groundwater (15 %) contribute to 28 % of P input (Figure 6.12).
+The phosphorus budget aims to category all inputs and outputs of phosphorus in the lake.
+We found that surface runoff from development and agriculture (26 %), and septic systems (25 %) contribute to over half of the phosphorus input into the lake (Figure 5.11).
+Natural runoff from wetlands and forest accounts for 21 % of phosphorus input, while the naturally occurring internal loading contributes to 2 % (Figure 5.11).
+Semi-natural inputs that could be influenced by human activity such as atmospheric deposition (13 %) and groundwater (15 %) contribute to 28 % of phosphorus input (Figure 5.11).